Ventas Realty, Limited Partner - GuruFocus.com

 Subject to certain conditions, holders of the notes will have the right to require Ventas Realty to repurchase all or a portion of their notes upon the occurrence of a fundamental change (as defined in the indenture that will govern the notes) at a repurchase price of 100% of their principal amount plus any accrued and unpaid interest to, but excluding, the repurchase date.
 Following certain corporate events or if Ventas Realty calls any notes for redemption, Ventas Realty will, under certain circumstances, increase the exchange rate for noteholders who elect to exchange their notes in connection with any such corporate event or exchange their notes called for redemption.

-Ventas Realty intends to use the net proceeds from the offering for general corporate purposes, including the redemption or repayment of indebtedness.
+Ventas Realty intends to use the net proceeds from the offering for the repayment of its commercial paper notes and for general corporate purposes, including the redemption or repayment of other indebtedness.

 The notes are being offered only to persons reasonably believed to be qualified institutional buyers pursuant to Rule 144A under the Securities Act.
 The notes, the guarantee, and the shares of common stock deliverable upon exchange of the notes, if any, have not been, nor will be, registered under the Securities Act or the securities laws of any other jurisdiction, and unless so registered, may not be offered or sold in the United States except pursuant to an applicable exemption from such registration requirements.